Louise Amos and Helen Tennison

 Helen & Lou

-LOUISE AMOS is a professional actress, voice-over artist with Squawk Voices, director and teacher with over 20 years experience in different environments.
-She is also Artistic Director of the BA Professional Acting course at Drama Studio, London.
+LOUISE AMOS is a professional actress, voice-over artist & audiobook narrator represented by Squawk Voices and Scottish Voice Overs.
+She is also a director and teacher with over 20 years experience in different environments.
+Lou was Artistic Director of the BA Professional Acting course at Drama Studio, London from 2016-2019 and now also works as an acting tutor & director at East 15 Acting School.

 Louise is a specialist teacher in Uta Hagen technique and Object Exercises, having trained in New York Teacher's Lab at the The Hagen Institute, HB Studio and a Shakespeare specialist teacher /director, with a Masters in Shakespeare and Theatre from The Shakespeare Institute, University of Birmingham.

-Louise has just recorded the audio books, Usbornes’ Official Guide to Being an Astronaut , Liar Liar, Broken Dolls and Foyles Book Shop Girls and is currently recording 15 Minutes by Erinna Mettler.
+Lou's recent audio books include the The Dead Can't Speak, Deluded, Child of St. Kilda, Usbornes’ Official Guide to Being an Astronaut , Liar Liar, Broken Dolls and Foyles Book Shop Girls .
 She regularly works in commercial and corporate voice over and narration.
 Visit her personal website by clicking here.

 HELEN TENNISON As a freelance director Helen’s work spans site-specific theatre, devising, physical theatre new writing and classics.
 What characterizes her productions is a strong visual language, commitment to the truth, and joy in the rhythms of text.